directus/directus/.changeset/metal-rules-pretend.md

 '@directus/api': patch
 ---

-Removed outdated logic for versioning
+Removed outdated logic for the versioning service